 Early signs of pregnancy

-Recognising the signs of ovulation
+Recognizing the signs of ovulation

 Ovulation is the process of hormonal changes causing the ovaries to release an egg.
 This happens once every menstrual cycle and ovulation occurs twelve to sixteen days before menstruation.
 The precise day of ovulation depends on how long the menstrual cycle is.
-Recognising the signs of ovulation help you increase your chances of conception.
+Recognizing the signs of ovulation help you increase your chances of conception.